 Wicked Problems and Design Thinking

-The design theorist and academic, Richard Buchanan, connected design thinking to the innovation necessary to begin tackling wicked problems.
-Originally used in the context of social planning, the term ‘wicked problems’ had been popularized in the paper, ‘Wicked Problems in Design Thinking’ (1992) by Buchanan.
-Various thought leaders following Buchanan continued on to suggest we utilize systems thinking when faced with complex design problems, but what does that look like in practice for a designer tackling a wicked problem and how can we integrate it with collaborative, agile methodology?
+The design theorist and academic Richard Buchanan connected design thinking to the innovation necessary to begin tackling wicked problems.
+Originally used in the context of social planning, the term “wicked problems” had been popularized in the paper “Wicked Problems in Design Thinking” (1992) by Buchanan.
+Various thought leaders following Buchanan continued on to suggest we utilize systems thinking when faced with complex design problems, but what does that look like in practice for a designer tackling a wicked problem and how can we integrate it with a collaborative agile methodology?

-5 Steps: How You Can Apply Systems Thinking and Agile Methodology in Your Work
+5 Ways to Apply Systems Thinking and Agile Methodology in Your Work

-- Break down information into nodes (chunks of information – that can for example be objects, people or concepts) and links (the connections and relationships between the nodes) hence utilizing systems thinking when faced with a wicked problem.
-Doing so makes our private mental models (our representations of the external reality) visible to the outside world.
-Jay Wright Forrester, a pioneer in computer engineering and systems science believes that system thinking is:
+You can utilize systems thinking if you break the information down into nodes (chunks of information such as objects, people or concepts) and links (the connections and relationships between the nodes).
+This will make your private mental models (your representations of external reality) visible to the outside world and help you face wicked problems more effectively.
+Jay Wright Forrester, a pioneer in computer engineering and systems science, put it nicely when he said:

-- Visualize the information.
-Sketching and placing information into a physical space helps both you and your team take in and understand the systems at hand as well as the relationships within and between them.
+When you sketch out and place information into a physical space, it will help both you and your team take in and understand the systems at hand—as well as the relationships within and between them.

-- Iterate.
-With each iteration, you and your team have the chance to utilize feedback and determine what changes are needed to further improve the solution for your wicked problem.
+You and your team have the chance to utilize feedback at each iteration.
+The more iterations you do, the more likely you’ll determine what changes are needed to further improve the solution to your wicked problem.